Dr Andreas Pantazatos, BA, MA, PhD

 History of Philosophy

-I am a passionate lecturer and I have taught ethics, applied ethics and heritate studies in all undergraduate and postgraduate levels.
+I am a passionate lecturer and I have taught ethics, applied ethics, professional ethics and heritage studies in all undergraduate and postgraduate levels.
 For the last five years I have designed and led the innovative and interdisciplinary MA module 'Ethics of Cultural Heritage' for students who read for MA in International Heritage Studies and MA in Philosophy.
 This module is the first of its kind in UK, Europe and beyond.
 Also, I have designed and led two innovative MA modules on Business Ethics for students who read MA in Philosophy and MSc in Management.

 - Aesthetics, Ethics and Politics